lucspt/talm/README.md

 ## 4. Train a model
 > [!WARNING]
 By default the tokenizer that's used for training is located in `tokenizers/base.json`.
-If the dataset your using was downloaded with your own tokenizer, don't forget to use the same one for model training by specifying the `--tokenizer-path` option.
+If the dataset you're using was downloaded with your own tokenizer, don't forget to use the same one for model training by specifying the `--tokenizer-path` option.

 Finally, you can train your model.

-Use the pre-training script like so:
+Start the pre-training script like so:

 ```
 rye run train_model [OPTIONS]